 At Westbury Leigh, children are encouraged to use a cursive script from Year 1.
-Please see our Handwriting policy for more details.
-We follow the Collins cursive script programme.
+Please see our Handwriting policy (hyperlink to handwriting policy) for more details.
+We follow the Letterjoin programme.

 Phonics is a way of teaching children how to read and write.